RAIVNLab/neural-priming/README.md

 Command line options:

 - `--prime` Use the priming subset to condition the model.
+- `--retrain` Reprocess the image features from the train/val/subset datasets.
+If already cached, omit to avoid reprocessing.
 - `--text` Initialize the classifier with the text prompts from OpenAI for ensembling with image features.
 - `--cupl` Initialize the classifier with text prompts from CuPL and OpenAI.
 - `--cache` Whether to cache the image features of the train/test/priming subset.
 Set to true by default.
 Set to false if low on disk space.